Robin Wright, 54, Stuns In White Dress With High Slit

-Robin Wright’s most recent social media share has her fans feeling tropical vibes.
-The 54-year-old rocked a sexy white dress in the October 1 update.
+Robin Wright’s most recent social media share got her fans feeling some tropical vibes.
+The 54-year-old rocked a flirty, white dress in the October 1 update.

 The photo captured Wright posed outside on what looked to be a beautiful day.
-She leaned her shoulder against a tall wooden fence that extended a few inches over her head.
-Behind the fence were towering trees that would be found in warmer climates.
+She leaned her shoulder against a tall, wooden fence that extended a few inches over her head.
+Behind the fence were several towering palm trees, indicating she was in warmer climates.
 Wright tipped her hat as she looked to the ground.
-She placed one foot on the wall behind her, resting the opposite on the pavement.
+She placed one foot on the wall behind her and rested the opposite on the pavement.

-Wright told her audience that she was “mixing it up” with her look and a tag in the post included that the garment was from her line, Pour Les Femmes.
-The dress is actually a nightgown, but Wright added a stylish twist by wearing it as a beach coverup.
-The piece was oversized, and the top draped perfectly off of Wright’s figure.
+In the caption, Wright told her audience that she was transforming her look and a tag in the post indicated that the garment was from her line, Pour Les Femmes.
+The dress is actually a nightgown, but Wright added a stylish twist by wearing it as a daytime look.
+The garment was oversized, and the top draped perfectly off of Wright’s figure.
 Its V-neckline revealed a tease of her collar, and she wore the sleeves rolled near her elbows.

 Wright teamed the look with a tight, brown belt around her waist, highlighting her trim midsection.
-The garment proceeded to flare out into a flowy fit, falling hear her ankles.
-The dress buttoned down the middle, and Wright opted to leave the bottom few undone, creating a high slit that exposed a tease of her legs.
+The dress flared out into a flowy fit, falling near her ankles.
+The dress buttoned down the middle, and Wright opted to leave the bottom few buttons undone, creating a high slit that exposed a tease of her legs.
 She added a pair of strappy, brown sandals to match her belt.

-The actress added another stylish accessory with a straw fedora and the brim of the cap was lined with brown leather that was a few shades lighter than her belt.
+The actress added another stylish accessory — a straw hat.
+The brim was lined with brown leather that was a few shades lighter than her belt.
 She wore her long, blond tresses down, and they fell over her shoulders and back.

-The post has been live on Wright’s page for a few hours, and her fans have been loving the sight.
-More than 7,000 Instagrammers have double-tapped the post to express their admiration while dozens more left compliments for the star.
+Her fans have been loving the sight.
+The post was only live on Wright’s page for a few hours before more than 7,000 Instagrammers double-tapped it to express their admiration.
+Dozens more left compliments for the star.

 “The most beautiful woman in the earth!!
 Love,” one follower gushed, adding a series of pink hearts to the end of their comment.